-Under the influence/use/possession; sale and distribution
+Under the influence/use/possession: sale and distribution

 - 1. Suspension from school for up to ten days and possible recommendation for expulsion. - 2.
 Notification to the proper authorities. - 3.
 Referral to and cooperation with a proper agency that deals with chemical dependency recognized by the Board of Education for the purpose of assessment. - 4.
-Administrative review may result in alternatives to the remainder of the suspension. - a.
-Placement into and completion of a series of Insight Sessions as they become available. - b.
-Compliance with the recommendations of an approved community agency. - c.
-Other such alternatives deemed appropriate.
+Administrative review may result in alternatives to the remainder of the suspension. - а Placement into and completion of a series of drug and alcohol awareness sessions as they become available. - b.
+Compliance with the recommendations of an approved community agency. - Other such alternatives deemed appropriate. с